Toddler Chores

 Inspiration to help you with toddler chores and your own housework!

-toddler chores The other day when I was chatting to a friend on Skype she excused herself to go and tidy up after her “hurricane toddler” as her toddler was now asleep.
+The other day when I was chatting to a friend on Skype she excused herself to go and tidy up after her “hurricane toddler” as her toddler was now asleep.
 I remembered those days with a chuckle as this description is just so apt!
 Most children, with diligent persistent but gentle training, become more careful about the mess they create, but there are some who just tend to be messier than others.
-We have one wonderfully creative child who doesn’t see mess – it all looks like an abstract painting to her!
+We have one wonderfully creative child who doesn'’t see mess – it all looks like an abstract painting to her!

 Moms often despair over the mess that one or a few young ones can make in a relatively short time span and can feel like they spend the whole day cleaning up after their little ones.
 Our second home after children was a small open plan house that was full and busy with three little ones 4 and under, 2 dogs, 2 cats and two adults with all the paraphernalia that goes along with that.